Composite bonding vs. porcelain veneers: Which one meets your needs?

 When Is Composite Bonding the Right Choice for You?

 Composite bonding can address many dental concerns.
-It can be used to repair a specific defect—such as decay, chips, or fractures—or, like veneers, completely cover the front surface of your teeth.Here's where composite can be the ideal option:
+It can be used to repair defects—such as decay, chips, or fractures—or, like veneers, completely cover the front surface of your teeth.Here's where composite can be a good option:

 1. If You’re Looking for an Affordable Option